nzupp/SLiM-Gym/README.md

 ## Core API
 SLiM-Gym provides a few key components and functions for setting up evolutionary simulations with reinforcement learning:

 To create an environment for agent training, we need to call the task specific environment, `sfs_env` in this case.
-The custom task environment takes in the evolutionary model via a SLiM file, as well as the starting mutation rate, number of sites and the number of indivduals sampled.
+The custom task environment takes in the evolutionary model via a SLiM file, as well as the starting mutation rate, number of sites and the number of individuals sampled.
 These must agree with the starting parameters of the simulation, and do not need to be specified if starting with a SLiM-Gym defined model.
 ```python
 import slim_gym
 env = slim_gym. make_sfs_env(